spacetelescope/slitlessutils/docs/instrumentfiles.rst

-Most of these parameters are the subject of considerable calibration efforts, and as such, should probably not be adjusted if the results are to be trusted.
+Most of these parameters are the subject of considerable calibration efforts, and as such, **should not be adjusted if the results are to be trusted**.
 These files are obtained with the :doc:`configuration module <configure>` and are stored in :file:`$HOME/.slitlessutils/<VERSION>/instruments/`

 Instrument-Wide Settings